-- (2) An owner or operator of a paper coating unit subject to this subsection shall not apply, during any day, coatings on that unit whose daily-weighted average of VOC content, calculated in accordance with methods specified by the Air Pollution Control Officer, exceeds the emission limit in paragraph (c)(1) of this subsection. - (d) Control devices. - As an alternative to compliance with the emission limits in paragraph (c) of this subsection, an owner or operator of a paper coating unit may comply with this subsection by: - (i) Installing and operating a capture system and control device on that unit; and - (ii) Demonstrating that the overall emission reduction efficiency achieved for that unit is greater than or equal to the required overall emission reduction efficiency.
+- (1) As an alternative to compliance with the emission limits in paragraph (c) of this subsection, an owner or operator of a paper coating unit may comply with this subsection by: - (i) Installing and operating a capture system and control device on that unit; and - (ii) Demonstrating that the overall emission reduction efficiency achieved for that unit is greater than or equal to the required overall emission reduction efficiency.
 The achieved and the required overall emission reduction efficiencies shall be determined in accordance with procedures and test methods specified by the Air Pollution Control Officer. - (2) An owner or operator of a paper coating unit subject to this subsection shall ensure that: - (i) A capture system and control device, if used, are operated at all times that the coating unit is in operation, and the owner or operator demonstrates compliance with this subsection in accordance with the coating analysis and capture system and control device efficiency test methods specified by the Air Pollution Control Officer; and - (ii) The control device is equipped with the monitoring equipment required by the Air Pollution Control Officer, and such equipment is installed, calibrated, operated and maintained according to the vendor's specifications at all times the control device is in use.
-The monitoring equipment shall monitor the following parameters: - (A) Combustion chamber temperature of each thermal incinerator or afterburner; - (B) Temperature rise immediately before the catalyst bed and across each catalytic incinerator bed; and - (C) The VOC concentration of the outlet from each carbon adsorption bed. - (e) Record keeping and reporting. - The owner or operator of a coating unit complying with paragraph (c) of this subsection by means of the use of complying coatings shall collect and record all of the following information each day for each coating unit and maintain the information at the source for a period of 5 years:
+The monitoring equipment shall monitor the following parameters: - (A) Combustion chamber temperature of each thermal incinerator or afterburner;

-- (i) The name and identification number of each coating, as applied, on each coating unit; and - (ii) The mass of VOC per volume of each coating (excluding water and exempt compounds) as applied used each day on each coating unit. - (2) The owner or operator of any coating unit complying with this subsection by the use of control devices shall perform such compliance testing, keep such records and furnish such reports as required by the Air Pollution Control Officer to demonstrate continuing compliance with this subsection.
+- (B) Temperature rise immediately before the catalyst bed and across each catalytic incinerator bed; and - (C) The VOC concentration of the outlet from each carbon adsorption bed. - (e) Record keeping and reporting. - (1) The owner or operator of a coating unit complying with paragraph (c) of this subsection by means of the use of complying coatings shall collect and record all of the following information each day for each coating unit and maintain the information at the source for a period of 5 years: - (i) The name and identification number of each coating, as applied, on each coating unit; and - (ii) The mass of VOC per volume of each coating (excluding water and exempt compounds) as applied used each day on each coating unit. - (2) The owner or operator of any coating unit complying with this subsection by the use of control devices shall perform such compliance testing, keep such records and furnish such reports as required by the Air Pollution Control Officer to demonstrate continuing compliance with this subsection.